 Being commissioned to furnish one of the larger delegates rooms at the UN building in New York, and being represented at the Museum of Modern Art, made him well known outside of Denmark early on.

 His many contacts led to collaboration with the American furniture industry making his furniture among the first to make Danish Modern an international phenomenon.
-Today, Finn Juhl’s furniture is seen in private and public places, as well as museums, around the world.
+Today, Finn Juhl’s chairs and furniture collection are seen in private and public places, as well as museums, around the world.

 Still, he never forgot its purpose.
 “Furniture is not created just to be looked at,” he once said.
 "People should be able to use a piece of furniture."

 At Eternity Modern, we pay tribute to one of the most influential design artists of all time.
-Our master craftsmen have recreated some of his most iconic furniture designs.
+Our master craftsmen have recreated some of his most iconic mid century modern furniture designs.
 The Pelican Chair is a great piece to pair up with a mid century modern coffee table.

 There’s of course, our special modern touch to it!